medium - Sandworm Link to heading

 ― Server Side Templating Injection ―

-Rev Shell access
+Rev Shell access Link to heading

 Ok, so we just need to get a reverse shell with the SSTI vuln.
 Thanks to PayloadAllTheThings: https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md#exploit-the-ssti-by-calling-ospopenread